Large-scale Maps of the Cosmic Infrared Background from Planck: Results for the Power Spectra

 We find an excellent agreement with these previous studies in general, but several differences are worth discussing.
 First, we observe that \citet{mak2017} find more power on large scales than both \citet{planck2014_xxx} and the results presented here.
 This excess signal hints at residual contamination by Galactic dust, and could be the result of the power spectrum-based dust modeling in \citet{mak2017}, as opposed by the map-based dust removal here and in \citet{planck2014_xxx}.

-Second, we find that towards smaller scales and towards higher frequencies, we find a slightly higher CIB level than what is found in \citet{planck2014_xxx}.
-Despite the steep power law that describes the angular power spectrum of Galactic dust \citet[][$\propto \ell^{-2.7}$]{miville-deschenes2002}, we show in Sect. \ref{sect:validation:nhi_thresh} that this excess results from dust contamination.
+Second, toward smaller scales and toward higher frequencies, we find a slightly higher CIB level than what is found in \citet{planck2014_xxx}.
+Despite the steep power law that describes the angular power spectrum of Galactic dust \citet[][$\propto \ell^{-2.7}$]{miville-deschenes2002}, we show in Section \ref{sect:validation:nhi_thresh} that this excess results from dust contamination.